omeka/omeka-s-enduser/users.md

 On the Add User page, enter the following:
 - *Name* (full name or credit name)
 - *Email address*
-- and select a *Role* using the dropdown menu (see above for user role privileges)
+- Select a *Role* using the dropdown menu (see above for user role privileges)
+- Check the *Is Active* box to confirm that the user is active.

 ## Managing Users
 To manage an existing user, go to the Users section.